tayruxin/tp/docs/UserGuide.md

 **Step 1:** You want to prepare for the upcoming interviews you have received.

-**Step 2:** Simply type `filter s/PI` to filter the list of companies to show only companies with status "Pending Interview" and press Enter.
+**Step 2:** Simply type `filter s/PI` to filter the list of companies to show only companies with status "Pending Interview" and press `Enter`.

 ![img.png](images/filter-command/FilterByPI.png)

-**Step 3:** You can then view all the companies that you have pending interviews for from the company list.
+**Step 3:** You can then view all the companies that you have pending interviews for from the Company List Panel.

 ![img.png](images/filter-command/AfterFilterCommand.png)